MurakawaLab/ReapTEC/README.md

 This repository provides scripts to run the ReapTEC (read-level pre-filtering and transcribed enhancer call) pipeline.
 By leveraging a unique “cap signature” derived from the 5′ end of a transcript, ReapTEC simultaneously profiles gene expression and enhancer activity at nucleotide resolution using 5′-end single-cell RNA-sequencing (5′ scRNA-seq).
-The flow of analysis and a brief description of the scripts is provided below.
+The flow of analysis and a brief description of the scripts are provided below.
 The details are described in the STARsolo_ReapTEC_logfile.

 <img width="1539" alt="Screenshot 2024-04-12 at 12 08 03" src="https://github.com/MurakawaLab/ReapTEC/assets/23185260/efd00e63-e106-4d2a-b249-832400d132a2">